benwbrum/fromthepage/README.md

     apt-get install graphviz (or see the graphviz documentation at http://www.graphviz.org/)

+Configure MySQL

-Create a database and user account for Transcriptor-Backend to use.
+Create a database and user account for Transcriptor backend to use.

-Then update the config/application.yml file to point to the MySQL user account and database you created above.
+Then update the config/application.yml(when repo merge with master braccou) file to point to the MySQL user account and database you created above.

 Run
     rake db:migrate
 to load the schema definition into the database account.

   rake db:seed

-to load init data.
+to load init data .

+bundle exec rspec spec/request/

-Modify the configuration parameters in config/initializers/01fromthepage.rb for connect with metagame-api.
+Modify the configuration parameters in config/initializers/01fromthepage.rb.

 Modify the config/environments/production.rb (or development.rb) file to configure your mailer.
 (Search for "action_mailer".)